SystemsApproach/sdn/access.rst

 responsible for session management, and AUSF is responsible for authentication.
-All the other functional blocks correspond to low-level processes that AMF, SMF, and AUSF call to do their job, but for our purposes, you can think of the entire set as Kubernetes-based microservices running on commodity servers.
+All the other functional blocks correspond to low-level processes that AMF, SMF, and AUSF call to do their job, but for our purposes, you can think of the entire set as microservices running on commodity servers.
 For more details about the Mobile Core control plane, as well as examples of specific implementation choices, we recommend the *Magma* and *SD-Core* open